baowenxuan/baowenxuan.github.io/_projects/FedCollab.md

 ## Paper Summary

-We propose FedCollab to alleviate the negative transfer problem in federated learning by clustering clients into non-overlapping coalitions based on their distribution distances and data quantities.
+We propose FedCollab to alleviate the negative transfer problem in federated learning (FL) by clustering clients into non-overlapping coalitions based on their distribution distances and data quantities.
 - Theory: We analyze how clustered FL performance is affected by two key factors: distribution distance and data quantity.
 - Algorithm: We propose FedCollab to solve for the best collaboration structure.
 - Extensive experiments: We test FedCollab under label shift, feature shift and concept shift with various models / datasets.